ilhamzik/os232/links.md

 [Adding and removing disk drive in VirtualBox](https://progmar.net.pl/en/knowledge-base/virtualbox-adding-removing-disk-drive) --- This link helps me learn how modify disk drive in VirtualBox

-[Compile C program with gcc compiler on Bash on Ubuntu on Windows 10 & 11] (https://developerinsider.co/compile-c-program-with-gcc-compiler-on-bash-on-ubuntu-on-windows-10/) --- I learned many things about compiler with this

 [What Is Virtual Memory and How Does It Work?](https://www.indeed.com/career-advice/career-development/virtual-memory) --- Article that contains basic concept of virtual memory. very understandable even for beginner.